 A straw purchase is a type of fraudulent, and thus, illegal, transaction that is sometimes used by people with bad or no credit to obtain auto financing.
 A straw purchase for a car is an agreement where an individual who is unable to buy a car uses another person (the straw purchaser) who has better credit to apply to purchase the car, take initial possession of it, and subsequently transfer it to him or her.

-The straw purchaser never intends to pay for or be the primary driver of the car.
+The straw buyer never intends to pay for or be the primary driver of the car.
 Instead, the primary driver of the car makes monthly payments to the car dealership to settle the loan in the straw purchaser's name.

 Straw purchases can be initiated either by the prospective car buyer or the dealership.
 At face value, they may seem like convenient arrangements for people who cannot secure car loans because of their bad credit.

-However, regardless of the intentions of the parties involved, straw purchases are usually illegal and both customers and dealers should avoid them.
+However, regardless of the intentions of the parties involved, straw purchases are illegal and both customers and dealers should avoid them.

 In many cases, especially if auto dealers initiate them, straw purchases turn out to be scams.